 Paleo Raspberry Thumbprint Cookies (Vegan, Gluten Free)

-These raspberry thumbprint cookies are paleo, vegan and low fodmap!
+Raspberry thumbprint cookies are paleo, vegan and low fodmap!

 Are these raspberry shortbread thumbprint cookies easy to make?

-How to store paleo raspberry thumbprint cookies:
+How to store paleo raspberry thumbprint cookies?

 How do I make my own unrefined powdered sugar?

 To make your own unrefined powdered sugar, place any granulated sweetener in a high speed blender for 30-60 seconds.
 I use my Vitamix and place the sugar in my dry container.
 I prefer to use coconut sugar because it is my go to low glycemic sweetener but you can use any granulated sugar, even monkfruit.
 Powdered sugar is great to have on hand for frostings, icings, and shortbread cookies so I like to make a bunch and store it for later.

 Any thumbprint cookie press!
 I use these thumbprint cookie presses from William Sonoma.
 But any thumbprint cookie press or cutter would work, or you can push your thumb into the centers if you do not have a thumbprint cookie press.

 Since my recipe cards have been glitching, I will post the recipe here for now until the problem has been fixed*